afni/afni_doc/tutorials/fs/fs_fsprep.rst

 **Download script:** :download:`fs_fsprep.tcsh <media/fs_fsprep/fs_fsprep.tcsh>`

+.. comment on creation of this script
+   This script was generated from running:
+     afni_doc/helper_tutorial_rst_scripts/tut_fs_fsprep_MARK.tcsh
+   as described in the _README.txt in that same directory.

 FreeSurfer (FS) provides a number of useful tools for brain imaging.
 In particular, the parcellation/segmentations and anatomical surfaces